zhimin-dev/iptv-checker/README_EN.md

 ## Changelog

+- 4.2.0
+  - new feature
+    - add Favourite Channels
+    - add spider setting
+    - Move the special character replacement to the settings menu
+  - bug fix
+    - Fix the bug where converting Traditional Chinese to Simplified Chinese doesn't work
 - 4.1.9
   - Fixed some missing translations
   - Fixed the issue where the last updated time was not refreshed after task completion